-The following is an alphabetical listing of conditions that can be treated with neurofeedback.
+The following is a listing of conditions that can be treated with neurofeedback.

 - Chronic Pain